 After you turn over, your therapist works bottom to top again, beginning with the feet and moving up your legs.
 Balinese massage includes work on the stomach, believed to benefit digestive and reproductive health.
 The treatment finishes with a gentle massage of your scalp and forehead.

-MASSAGE BED, VILLA MANDALAY - SESEH, BALI
+MASSAGE BED SURROUNDED BY NATURE, VILLA MANDALAY – SESEH, BALI

 The island’s rich flora is an important element of Bali’s beauty and wellness traditions.
 Herbs, spices and botanicals have been used for centuries by traditional healers – balians – for their natural benefits to skin and body.